FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 Strategic Policy Committee dated 18th July and 11th September, 2020, in relation to

-Meetings of the Committee held on 6th July and 7th September, 2020, respectively.--- 12
+Meetings of the Committee held on 6th July and 7th September, 2020, respectively.
+---
+12

 The Meetings Administrator noted the following Recommendation, which was agreed